-I know, you probably feel that it’s troublesome to go through all these just to claim the business that is yours.
-But think positively – the verification process is for Google to confirm that your business is legitimate and that you’re the business owner.
-If they don’t have this process, anyone could simply claim it as their business and pretend to be the business owner.
+I know, you probably feel that it is troublesome to go through all these just to claim the business that is yours.
+However, think positively – the verification process is for Google to confirm that your business is legitimate and that you are the business owner.
+If they did not have this procedure, anyone could just claim it as their business and pretend to be the business owner.

 4) Optimize “Google My Business” For local SEO Marketing

 When optimizing your Google My Business listing, pick the exact match of your business category.
-Many businesses think that choosing multiple category listings is better, but the truth is – it’s not.
+Many businesses think that choosing multiple category listings is better, but the truth is – it is not.

 Google prefers businesses that categorize their listing under the most relevant category.
-For example, if you’re an Italian restaurant, you should pick the category “Italian restaurant” instead of just “restaurant”.
+For example, if you are an Italian restaurant, you should pick the category “Italian restaurant” instead of just “restaurant.”
 When optimizing Google My Business, don’t forget to:

-- Write a solid description for your business.
+- Write a solid description of your business.